Zhongma Fortress: Background

 In 1930 Doctor Shirō Ishii, an Imperial Japanese Army researcher in biological and chemical warfare, petitioned the Japanese War Ministry to establish a biological weapons program.
-With the support of Army Minister Sadao Araki and the dean of the Tokyo Army Medical College, Koizumi Chikahkiko, a biological weapons program was initiated under a newly formed department of immunology.
+With the support of Army Minister Sadao Araki and the dean of the Tokyo Army Medical College, Koizumi Chikahiko, a biological weapons program was initiated under a newly formed department of immunology.
 Ishii began his research in biological warfare as the head of the "Epidemic Prevention Research Laboratory."
 Although protecting Japanese troops from disease was part of the agenda, the laboratory's primary objective was to develop an effective means to spread epidemics.
 Encouraged by preliminary results with lab animals, Ishii sought to replicate these outcomes with human trials.
-Due to containment issues and ethical constraints, human experimentation could not be conducted in his laboratory in native Tokyo.
+Due to containment issues and ethical constraints, human experimentation could not be conducted in his laboratory in Tokyo.

 In 1932 the Japanese Imperial Army invaded Manchuria following the Manchurian Incident.
 The subsequent occupation of Manchuria provided an environment conducive to Ishii's research as human test subjects "could be plucked from the streets like rats."
 Ishii relocated his laboratory to a military facility near Harbin.
 However, the facility's highly populated surroundings threatened to compromise the secrecy of the ongoing human experimentation.
 Consequently, a second site, about 100 kilometers to the south of Harbin at the village of Beiyinhe, was selected.
 Beiyinhe was a diffuse village of about 300 homes known to the local populace as Zhong Ma City.
 The Imperial Japanese Army cleared out the local inhabitants and burnt down the village, except for a large building suitable for use as a headquarters.